kyphd/PlotG200/README.md

 1. Select "Test" in Plot Test List.
 Tick the Test No. you want to plot.
 1. Set parameters: xrange, yrange, color, alpha, line plot, and legend.
 For Nix-Gao plot, you can plot fitting curve if "show fitting curve" is ticked.
 1. For Nix-Gao plot, you can change xrange (min_x and max_x) parameter for fitting curve in "Fitting Parameter for Nix-Gao Plot" form.
+Press "Enter" key to update the values.
 1. You can save images with "Save Figure" button.
 1. You can save csv file of fitting parameters for Nix-Gao plot with "Save CSV" button.